vp777/random-thoughts/Phishing Killer Recipe.md

 On the end point:
  1. applocker.
 When properly configured,  it will considerably decrease the likelihood of malware infection
  2. sysmon/EDR.
 By setting up the appropriate rules, it will decrease significantly the impact of malware infection (i.e. quick detection).
-It could also decrease the impact of credential theft. (e.g. assist in detection through the asynchronous email link capability described above)
+It could also decrease the impact of credential theft. (e.g. assist in detection through the synchronous email link discovery capability described above)
  3. Sandbox for applications.
 A solution with capabilities similar to Sandboxie, can eliminate the impact of malware infection.
 It could also be a cheap substitute of a browser isolation solution.